 Densho’s Artist-in-Residence program supports emerging artists to create artwork about WWII Japanese American incarceration history.
 The aim of the residency is to help educate general audiences about Japanese American WWII incarceration; connect this history to current instances of racial injustice and inequity; and to foster healing and dialogue around historical memory and intergenerational trauma.

-Our 2019 artists were Mari Shibuya and Brynn Saito.
+Our 2019 artists were Mari Shibuya, Brynn Saito, and Tara Tamaribuchi.

 Mari Shibuya (they/she) is a fourth generation Japanese American who lives and works as a facilitator, muralist, and artist in Seattle.
 As a facilitator, Mari focuses on the power of creativity, arts-based practices and storytelling as an avenue for empowering individuals to find their voice, create connection, inspire transformation and develop leadership.
 As an artist, she strives to create work that reflects on our interconnectedness and makes space for us all to contemplate the forces that give rise to our human experience.
 “We are the lived expression of the migration of our ancestors,” she says.
 “The decisions they made in response to the times that they existed in birthed the present day we experience and inhabit, physically, psychically and emotionally.
 They are the roots from which we grow.”